Martinique: Post-1688 period

 Under governor of the Antilles Charles de Courbon, comte de Blénac, Martinique served as a home port for French pirates, including Captain Crapeau, Étienne de Montauban, and Mathurin Desmarestz.
 In later years, pirate Bartholomew Roberts styled his jolly roger as a black flag depicting a pirate standing on two skulls labeled "ABH" and "AMH" for "A Barbadian's Head" and "A Martinican's Head" after governors of those two islands sent warships to capture Roberts.

+On 28 November 1717 the pirate Blackbeard and his pirates captured a French frigate named La Concorde near the island of Martinique in the West Indies.
+After selling her cargo of slaves on the island, Blackbeard made the vessel his flagship, added more heavy cannons and renamed her Queen Anne's Revenge.

 Martinique was attacked or occupied several times by the British, in 1693, 1759, 1762 and 1779.
 Excepting a period from 1802 to 1809 following signing of the Treaty of Amiens, Britain controlled the island for most of the time from 1794 to 1815, when it was traded back to France at the conclusion of the Napoleonic Wars.
 Martinique has remained a French possession since then.

-Despite the introduction of successful coffee plantations in the 1720s to Martinique, the first coffee-growing area in the Western hemisphere, as sugar prices declined in the early 1800s, the planter class lost political influence.
+Despite the introduction of successful coffee plantations to Martinique in the 1720s, making it the first coffee-growing area in the Western hemisphere, the planter class lost political influence as sugar prices declined in the early 1800s.
 Slave rebellions in 1789, 1815 and 1822, plus the campaigns of abolitionists such as Cyrille Bissette and Victor Schœlcher, persuaded the French government to end slavery in the French West Indies in 1848.
-Martinique was the first French overseas territory in which the abolition decree came into force, on 23 May of the same year.
+Martinique was the first French overseas territory in which the abolition decree came into force, on 23 May 1848.

 As a result, some plantation owners imported workers from India and China.
 Despite the abolition of slavery, life scarcely improved for most Martinicans; class and racial tensions exploded into rioting in southern Martinique in 1870 following the arrest of Léopold Lubin, a trader of African ancestry who retaliated after he was beaten by a Frenchman.
 After several deaths, the revolt was crushed by French militia.

 20th–21st centuries

 On 8 May 1902, Mont Pelée erupted and completely destroyed St. Pierre, killing 30,000 people.
 Refugees from Martinique travelled by boat to the southern villages of Dominica, and some of them remained permanently on the island.
-The only survivor in the town of Saint-Pierre, Auguste Cyparis, was saved by the thick walls of his prison cell.
+The only survivor in the town of Saint-Pierre, Ludger Sylbaris, was saved by the thick walls of his prison cell.
 Shortly thereafter, the capital shifted to Fort-de-France, where it remains today.

 During World War II, the pro-Nazi Vichy government controlled Martinique under Admiral Georges Robert.
 German U-boats used Martinique for refuelling and re-supply during the Battle of the Caribbean.
 In 1942, 182 ships were sunk in the Caribbean, dropping to 45 in 1943, and five in 1944.
 Free French forces took over on the island on Bastille Day, 14 July 1943.